bheberlein/hypro-chtc/docs/HyPro Workflow Notes.md

 ## DEM Processing

 A raster DEM or DSM is needed for best results when processing imagery in HyPro.
-The DEM file is one of the important data inputs, and should be placed on Staging in the `townsend_hyspex` space, within `data/surface`.
+The DEM file is one of the important data inputs, and should be placed on Staging in the `townsend_airborne` space, within `data/surface`.
 Note that the configuration JSON file must have the correct filepath, which should be an absolute path pointing to Staging (i.e. to a file within `$STAGING/data/surface`).

 - DEM should be a regularly-gridded raster in **ENVI format**, with the grid oriented **north-up**.
 - Horizontal coordinate system is **WGS84/UTM**, usually zone **16N** or **15N** (**EPSG:32616** or **32615**; units are **meters**).